civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 - GoalDB:
    InVisionRangeBonus               Goal adds a bonus if the target is in the
                                     vision range of an army.
-   NoBarbarianBonus                 Goal sdds a bonus if a target is in vision
+   NoBarbarianBonus                 Goal adds a bonus if a target is in vision
                                     range if no Barbarians are around (i.e. no Barbarians can pop up from a goody hut).
    CanAttackBonus                   Goal adds a bonus for armies that can attack